Andrew O. Wilcox, Chair

 Gerald O. Taylor

-The curriculum requires a minimum of four years.
-New students must begin the program in the fall quarter.
+The BSLA curriculum is organized as a four-year degree.
+New students must begin the program in the fall semester.
 Students may enter the program directly from high school or as transfers from other institutions.
-In order to enter the four-year design sequence at the second year level, a portfolio review is required.
-Students must achieve a grade of "C" or better in all core courses in order to advance in the program.
-Concurrent enrollment in core courses is required for each year within the curriculum.
+In order to transfer into the design sequence at the second-year level, a transfer must have the equivalent design, history and theory courses per the BSLA curriculum; and a portfolio review is required.
+All students must maintain a grade average of "C" in all core courses in order to advance in the program.

 Open to LA majors only unless otherwise specified.